-17. Disbanding the GID
+17. Disbanding

-If over time the GID proves unlikely to develop into an OCDS Study Group, it is disbanded, and the membership is transferred to the MC.
+If over time the GID proves unlikely to develop into an OCDS Study Group, it is disbanded and the members return to their original community.

-The Provincial Delegate, in consultation with the MC Council, makes this discernment.
+The Provincial Delegate, in consultation with the Mentoring Community Council, makes this discernment.

-If at a later date circumstances change, the MC may apply again to establish a GID.
+If circumstances change at a later date, the community may apply again to establish a GID.